Azula: Conception and creation

 Konietzko notes that Azula's design when compared to other main characters "came together relatively quickly."
 Azula was originally going to wear a heavily phoenix-themed armor, though the idea was eventually abandoned.
 Azula's blue firebending was meant to symbolize that she was more powerful than Zuko as well as a firebending prodigy, and also to easily distinguish her attacks from his in their fights.
 She was initially intended to have an arranged marriage during the third season.
 Both creators hold the character in high regard; Konietzko believes she is "by far the most complex, interesting, and dangerous villain in the series" while DiMartino wrote that she was his favorite villain in the series.

 Voice

-Azula is voiced by Grey DeLisle.
+Grey DeLisle was the original voice actress for Azula.
 DeLisle recounts that she had studied her "whole life" for well-written characters like Azula who were hard to come by.
 Overall, DeLisle felt her life had changed positively from the role, and association with the series, relaying this to Janet Varney who would voice Korra in the sequel series.

+Due to Nickelodeon's behest of authentic castings relating to the Avatar Universe in the wake the George Floyd protests, DeLisle later stepped down from voicing Azula in 2023 as Suzie Yeung later assumed the role starting with the Generations mobile game, and both Quest for Balance and Nickelodeon All Star Brawl 2 that same year.
+DeLisle later clarified her decision to step down in 2025 and expressed support in having an Asian-American actress like Yeung to take over.